neuefische/wd-flipped-classroom-curriculum/sessions/js-forms-2/README.md

 ### HTML Form Validation

 - [ ] Explain the idea of form validation
-  - Search for errors or inconsistency in the input data
-  - Before the data gets processed
+  - [ ] Search for errors or inconsistency in the input data **before** the data gets processed
-  - Provides a direct feedback for users to improve user experience
+  - [ ] Provides a direct feedback for users to improve user experience
-  - Avoid errors in the app logic
+  - [ ] Avoid errors in the app logic
 - [ ] Show and introduce the demo app
 - [ ] Show errors in the demo that occur after submitting an empty form without validation
 - [ ] Explain the concept of form validation
-  - Form fields can be enriched with various attributes
+  - [ ] Form fields can be enriched with various attributes
-  - The attributes define rules for the expected input
+  - [ ] The attributes define rules for the expected input
-  - The browser read this attributes and validates the user's input
+  - [ ] The browser read this attributes and validates the user's input
-  - The validation must be successful to trigger the `submit` event
+  - [ ] The validation must be successful to trigger the `submit` event
 - [ ] Explain the concept of fields marked with `required`
-  - A form cannot be submitted, when field is left empty
+  - [ ] A form cannot be submitted, when field is left empty
-  - Add the `required` attribute to fields in demo
+  - [ ] Add the `required` attribute to fields in demo
-  - Show the error message displayed by the browser if a required field is empty on form submit
+  - [ ] Show the error message displayed by the browser if a required field is empty on form submit
-  - Show that the submit works if required field is not empty
+  - [ ] Show that the submit works if required field is not empty
 - [ ] Explain the concept of validation by `type`
-  - Browsers can check data based on the `type` attribute (e.g. `email`, `number`)
+  - [ ] Browsers can check data based on the `type` attribute (e.g. `email`, `number`)
-  - Add the attribute `type="email"` to a field in the demo
+  - [ ] Add the attribute `type="email"` to a field in the demo
-  - Show the error message displayed by the browser if the input data doesn't match the email syntax
+  - [ ] Show the error message displayed by the browser if the input data doesn't match the email syntax
-  - Show that the submit works if a valid email address is entered (like "your@mail.xyz")
+  - [ ] Show that the submit works if a valid email address is entered (like "your@mail.xyz")
 - [ ] Explain the concept of an additional validation attribute (like `minlength`)
-  - Add the attribute to the field in the demo
+  - [ ] Add the attribute to the field in the demo
-  - Show the error message displayed by the browser, if the defined criteria is not met
+  - [ ] Show the error message displayed by the browser, if the defined criteria is not met
-  - Show that the submit works if the criteria is met
+  - [ ] Show that the submit works if the criteria is met

 ### Input Event